High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical tests

-This is a single-mode Richtmyer-Meshkov instability problem modified by Nonomura et al. \cite{nonomura2012numerical} from the problem performed experimentally by Brouillette and Sturtevant \cite{brouillette1994experiments}, and Collins and Jacobs \cite{collins2002plif}.
-Fig.~\ref{fig:RMI_settings} shows the schematic of the initial flow field and domain.
-The domain has size $\left[0, 16 \lambda \right] \times \left[ 0, \lambda \right]$ and the initial perturbed interface is located at
+This is a 2D single-mode Richtmyer--Meshkov instability problem modified by Nonomura et al.~\cite{nonomura2012numerical} from the problem performed experimentally by Brouillette and Sturtevant~\cite{brouillette1994experiments}, and Collins and Jacobs~\cite{collins2002plif}.
+Figure~\ref{fig:RMI_settings} shows the schematic of the initial flow field and domain.
+The domain has size $\left[0, 16 \lambda \right] \times \left[ 0, \lambda \right]$ and the initial perturbed interface is located at:

 The following initial conditions are used: